 At King Street Primary and Pre-School EYFS Unit School we recognise that every child is a competent learner who can be resilient, capable, confident and self assured.
 We recognise that children develop in individual ways and at varying rates.
-Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, as well as celebration/ sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.
+Children's attitudes and dispositions to learning are influenced by feedback from others; we use praise and encouragement, with our focus being on the process rather than the product, as well as celebration/ sharing assemblies and rewards, to encourage children to develop a positive attitude to learning.